rossjdavis/hangman/readme.md

 * JavaScript and JQuery (where I wasn't forced to use standard DOM manipulation).

 ## Installation
-1. Fork and clone the (https://github.com/rossjdavis/hangman/tree/gh-pages "project repository").
+1. Fork and clone the [project repsository](https://github.com/rossjdavis/hangman/tree/gh-pages")